 In addition, these scholars will undertake reviews that will highlight core elements, mechanisms of change, and moderators of impact, and indicate how these can be integrated into a comprehensive violence prevention system.
 Here the focus will be on examining "community-level" prevention strategies as well as prevention programmes (universal, selected, and indicated) delivered in community settings, to bring a greater understanding about "what works" and "what should work."
 Specifically, the following key questions will be explored: (i) what kinds of strategies, programmes and projects are underway addressing community risks of violence against and by children in fragile low-/medium-income urban settings or relevant for implementation in these settings; (ii) what are their implementation requirements; (iii) what is the evidence of success/impact of these intervention strategies by themselves and as part of a comprehensive effort, and (iv) what regional/national/subnational dynamics affect planning, readiness, implementation, impact and sustainability of these interventions.

 In sum, the effort of the Learning Group will be to address how to prioritise programmes and develop integrated service delivery models that leverage multi-sector programming, particularly under conditions of resource scarcity.
 The Learning Group will also commission a complementary set of research case studies of initiatives in LMICs that illustrate effective leadership and demonstrated successes.
 Although the focus of the Learning Group will be global, it will highlight challenges and solutions in the Latin America/Caribbean region, where youth and gang violence are major concerns, and the problem of fragile cities is growing.

-The following 13 papers will be produced under the Learning Group reflecting on the aforementioned aims:
+The following 10 papers have been produced under the Learning Group reflecting on the aforementioned aims: